 Perhaps a companion piece to City of Pirates and almost as incomprehensible.
 Whereas the latter movie explored the imagination, this one revels in fantasy,

 the unnatural, the miracle, and the irrational.
-A scientific advisor on the topic of miracles goes to visit a village where miracles and strange phenomena
+A scientific adviser on the topic of miracles goes to visit a village where miracles and strange phenomena

 have replaced normal life.
 In this place, art, books, paintings, horror stories, fantasies, religious imagery, etc have all possessed, snatched, conquered